Honda e review: performance, motor & drive

 |0-62mph||Top speed||Driven wheels||Power|

-The Honda e doesn’t feel as fast as rivals like the BMW i3, but it's more than quick enough to take advantage of the fun, assertive way it peels through corners and dispatches awkward car parks.
+The Honda e doesn’t feel as fast as rivals like the MINI Electric, but it's more than quick enough to take advantage of the fun, assertive way it peels through corners and dispatches awkward car parks.
 There are seven levels of brake regeneration – four in the car’s standard mode, and three within the single-pedal driving mode that’s designed to enable you to drive around town using the accelerator alone, rather than the brake pedal.